-Cortical sparing adrenalectomy allows for resection of adrenal tumor(s) while preserving unaffected adrenal tissue to prevent adrenal insufficiency.
+Cortical-sparing adrenalectomy allows for resection of adrenal tumor(s) while preserving unaffected adrenal tissue to prevent adrenal insufficiency.
 This is especially important in patients affected with bilateral adrenal tumors, typically pheochromocytomas.

-Posterior retroperitoneoscopic adrenalectomy (PRA) allows for a minimally invasive approach to adrenal gland resection compared to the more traditional laparoscopic transabdominal adrenalectomy and open approaches.
+Posterior retroperitoneoscopic adrenalectomy (PRA) allows for a minimally invasive approach to adrenal gland resection compared with the more traditional laparoscopic transabdominal adrenalectomy and open approaches.
 The PRA technique is increasingly used by high-volume endocrine surgeons throughout the world.
-This approach is ideal to address patients with bilateral disease and was utilized in this case of a patient presenting with bilateral pheochromocytomas in the setting of multiple endocrine neoplasia 2A syndrome.
+This approach is ideal to address patients with bilateral disease and was used in this case of a patient presenting with bilateral pheochromocytomas in the setting of multiple endocrine neoplasia 2A syndrome.

 Posterior retroperitoneoscopic adrenalectomy (PRA) was first popularized in Germany by Walz and colleagues.
 The adrenal glands are accessed via a retroperitoneal approach using laparoscopic instrumentation and CO2 insufflation.1 In doing so, the surgeon avoids entry into the peritoneal cavity and mobilization of surrounding viscera, including bowel, liver, spleen, and pancreas.
-Compared to open and laparoscopic transabdominal adrenalectomy (LTA) approaches, this technique promotes patient recovery with decreased length of stay, less pain, and reduced risk of ileus.2-4
+Compared with open and laparoscopic transabdominal adrenalectomy (LTA) approaches, this technique promotes patient recovery with decreased length of stay, less pain, and reduced risk of ileus.2-4

 One of the advantages of PRA is that it enables bilateral access to both adrenal glands via a minimally invasive approach without requiring patient repositioning during the operations.2 Patients presenting with bilateral adrenal tumors, typically pheochromocytomas due to Von Hippel Lindau (VHL) or multiple endocrine neoplasia type 2 (MEN2) syndrome, are ideal candidates for this approach.
 In both disease processes, bilateral tumors frequently occur.
-As such, patients may require bilateral adrenalectomies to achieve biochemical cure.
+As such, patients may require bilateral adrenalectomies to achieve a biochemical cure.

-In order to prevent postoperative acute adrenal failure (Addisonian crisis), cortical sparing adrenalectomy can be performed.
+In order to prevent postoperative acute adrenal failure (Addisonian crisis), cortical-sparing adrenalectomy can be performed.
 During this procedure, the culprit tumor tissue is removed while preserving normal adrenal tissue.5 Traditionally, this technique has been described alongside open and LTA approaches; however, for bilateral disease, the PRA approach is increasingly being utilized with success.

-We prefer the patient to undergo either adrenal protocol CT or MRI within approximately 3-6 months of the operation for operative planning.
+We prefer the patient to undergo either adrenal protocol CT or MRI within approximately 3–6 months of the operation for operative planning.
 In this case, the patient was referred to us after having a CT showing bilateral adrenal masses with imaging characteristics suspicious for pheochromocytoma.
-In a detailed review or her imaging, it was evident that the inferior medial limb of the right adrenal gland had unaffected adrenal cortex tissue that could be potentially be preserved during resection.
+In a detailed review or her imaging, it was evident that the inferior medial limb of the right adrenal gland had unaffected adrenal cortex tissue that could be potentially preserved during resection.